 Friedreich's ataxia, or FA, is the most common inherited ataxia that causes progressive damage to the nervous system.
 The disease is caused by GAA repeat expansion mutations in the gene that codes for the Frataxin protein.
 The expanded repeat mutations cause silencing of the gene leading to decreased levels of the Frataxin protein.
 Symptoms range from muscle weakness and speech problems to heart disease.
 With only palliative treatments available, most patients are wheelchair bound within 10-15 years after diagnosis and do not live beyond early adulthood.
 Frataxin is an essential mitochondrial protein involved in the regulation of energy production in cells and enzymes that contain an iron-sulfur cluster.
 We have identified a potential treatment, called QRX-604, with the aim to increase Frataxin levels.

 Animal welfare

-It is required by regulatory authorities to demonstrate the quality, safety and efficacy of a new drug in both animals and humans, before the authorities can approve the new product and will provide Marketing authorization.
-ProQR attaches great importance to minimalizing the number of animals needed in the obligatory animal studies and guarding their welfare.
-Our aim is to monitor continually that animal experiments will be performed only if there are no viable or legal alternatives.
+It is required by regulatory authorities to demonstrate the safety and efficacy of a new drug in both animals and humans, before the authorities can approve the new product and will provide Marketing Authorization.